sourdough-danish-pastries-recipe

 Can you believe it?
 After a long process, you have a beautiful final result and maybe even some new baking skills in your repertoire.

-a homemade danish pastry close up on a cooling rack with parchment paper
+a homemade sourdough danish pastry close up on a cooling rack with parchment paper

 How to Store Sourdough Danish Pastries